Squeamish, divisive and trad - campaigners' verdict on UK sex education

 Schools should also be told to address the law on abuse, pornography and gender stereotypes more directly and from a young age, they said.

-“The impact is for our society as a whole,” said Jacqui Hunt, a director at women’s rights organization Equality Now.
+“The impact is for our society as a whole,” said Jacqui Hunt, a director at women’s rights organisation Equality Now.

 “If we want to live in a society where everyone is respected, treated equally and allowed to be their best then these messages have to go out at an early age.”